 215

-Unlike the single-view approach adopted by DT, DB and EPS algorithms, MAIAC uses a sliding window technique to accu- mulate up to 16 days of multi-angle observations from different orbits for the same location to retrieve bidirectional surface reflectance over land (including deserts) (Lyapustin et al., 2018).
-MAIAC uses a dynamic minimum reflectance method to define the surface reflectance spectral ratios for each 1 km grid cell, which allows AOD retrieval over dark and bright surfaces at a high spatial resolution (1×1 km2).
-The MODIS Collection 6 MAIAC algorithm uses nine aerosol optical models de- rived from AERONET climatology to represent the regional background aerosol conditions.
+Unlike the single-view approach adopted by DT, DB and EPS algorithms, MAIAC uses a sliding window to accu- mulate up to 16 days of multi-angle observations from different orbits for the same location to retrieve bidirectional surface reflectance over land (including deserts) simultaneously with aerosol properties (Lyapustin et al., 2018).
+MAIAC uses a dynamic minimum reflectance method to define the surface reflectance spectral ratios for each 1 km grid cell, which allows AOD retrieval over dark and bright surfaces.
+The MODIS Collection 6 MAIAC algorithm uses nine aerosol optical models derived from AERONET climatology to represent the regional background aerosol conditions.
 For Central Asia, the background aerosol model (“Model 2”) is derived from AERONET measurements over the western U.S., which represents a mixture of dust and fine mode aerosols.
 During the retrieval, a smoke/dust test is first applied to determine whether the background or dust model should be used.
 If dust is detected, the algorithm uses a spheroidal dust model (“Model 6”) derived from AERONET measurements from the Solar Village site in Saudi Arabia (Dubovik et al., 2006).

 MISR aerosol algorithms